- If you see the Service registration is missing or corrupt error on Windows 10, it means that you might have a problem with the Registry.

 8. Change the Group Policy and use DISM

 - Press Windows Key + R and enter gpedit.msc.
 Press Enter or click OK.

 - In the left pane navigate to Computer Configuration then to Administrative Tools and select System.
 In the right pane double click Specify settings for optional component installation… setting.

 - Select Enabled, and enter the location that you want to use for repair.
 Click Apply and OK to save changes.

 - After you close Group Policy Editor run the DISM scan again.

-- Download Windows 10 ISO from Microsoft’s website.
-Alternatively, you can use Media Creation Tool.
+- Download the Windows 10 ISO from Microsoft’s website.
+Alternatively, you can use the Media Creation Tool.

 - Once you download the ISO file, double click it in order to mount it.